 Prep the Cabinets and Room

 Start by removing all of the cabinet doors and drawers, and removing all hinges and other hardware.
 Also, remove the drawer fronts from the drawer boxes (if they are screwed in place).
-As you remove each piece, label it with a piece of painter's tape and a number that identifies which cabinet it belongs to.
+As you remove each piece, label it with a piece of painter's tape and a number that identifies to which cabinet it belongs.
 On the cabinet doors, you can simply write the number inside one of the hinge mortises (recesses), since you don't need to paint in these areas.

 Mask off the countertop, walls, ceiling and everything else in the room that you don't want painted, using painter's tape and rosin paper or plastic sheeting.

 Clean the Cabinets

 Scrub every piece that will be painted with a cleaner (such as TSP) or degreaser and water.
 Old cabinets are loaded with fingerprints and, in the kitchen, years of cooking oils.
 It's fine to use an abrasive pad for cleaning because you'll be sanding the cabinets anyway.
 What you don't want to do is skip the cleaning because you will be sanding.
 Sanding won't remove all of the oils, and it will gunk up your sandpaper.
 Wipe down the cabinet parts with clean cloths and water to rinse, then let them dry thoroughly.